yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

 Creating an alias is very easy just like in [GraphQL](https://graphql.org/learn/queries/#aliases).
-Simply add a new name and a colon before the field you want to rename.
+Simply add a new name and a colon(:) before the field you want to rename.

 <h3>More examples</h3>